gruntwork-io/terragrunt/_docs/rfc/imports.md

 - Imports support auto merging via the `merge` setting.
 When `merge = true`, all the blocks and attributes of the imported config will be merged with the child config.
 Note that since HCL blocks are sequential, imports will be merged top to bottom.
 See below for more details.
+- Imports can also be deep merged using the `deep_merge` setting.
+This will work similar to `merge = true`.
 - Imports will also export the absolute path to the directory of the terragrunt config file as the attribute `terragrunt_dir`.
 - Imports are parsed first in the [configuration parsing